 The final box worked out to be 43 cm high by 27 cm wide by 32 cm deep, and the vent is about 21 cm long.
 The area behind the diagonal cross-brace is lightly stuffed and a piece of wire mesh was inserted above the entrance to the vent to ensure no stuffing material made its way out of the box through that way.
 Finally, I had a few spare Speakon terminal jacks on-hand (salvaged from some Cerwin-Vega pro audio speakers) so I used those for this build.
 The Speakon connecters make it very easy for anyone to set up these speakers very quickly.

 I settled on a simple x-over for this design - just a 0.22mH coil on the woofer and a 12dB/octave filter consisting of a series 2.2uF capacitor and parallel 0.20mH coil on the tweeter.
 There's also a shunt 20 ohm resistance across the tweeter.
 This combination produces a peak in the response that's a good match for dip in response that the Goldwood 2x5 tweeter displays at that point in its response.
+A schematic of the x-over is given below:

-This is the measured frequency response (down to 1kHz) with speaker mounted on a stand that brings the tweeter to ear-level:
+Below is the measured frequency response (down to 1kHz) with speaker mounted on a stand that brings the tweeter to ear-level:

 ..and here's the impedance curve: